Skip to Main Content

 What factors impact waiting periods?

 Waiting periods are most commonly separated into two categories: accidents and illnesses.
-But companies may also have extended waiting periods hiding in the fine print for specific conditions such as orthopedic and cruciate ligament issues.
+Then, specific conditions, such as orthopedic and cruciate ligament issues, require extended waiting periods.
+That’s why it’s essential to read your policy’s fine print.

 Here is a summary of factors that impact waiting periods: